 Advanced configuration settings can be updated using the MBean browser in Oracle Fusion Middleware Control, instead of manually editing the configuration files.
-For more information, see Section 4.12, "How to configure Discoverer using the System MBean Browser."
+For more information, see Section 4.12, "Configuring Discoverer using the System MBean Browser."

 1.3 About Oracle BI Discoverer installations